Dictionary of Sydney Board 2013

 Professor Fraser is Chairman of the Australian Copyright Council, Chairman of the Stolen Generations Testimonies Foundation and President of International PEN – Sydney Centre and a director of the Australian Communications Consumer Action Network (ACCAN).

-Kate Harrington BA (Hons), G.Dip Information Management (UNSW), G.Dip Management (UTS)
+Dr Kate Harrington BA (Hons), G.Dip Information Management (UNSW), G.Dip Management (UTS), PhD (UNSW)

-Kate has been the Manager, Information at the Department of Finance and Services since 2011.
-Over the past 16 years she has worked for many State Government agencies, including; Department of Information, Management and Technology, Housing NSW and the NSW Police Service.
-She has also worked as an archivist at the Noel Butlin Archives Centre at ANU.
+Kate is Manager, Information, at the Office of Finance and Services.
+She has previously worked for many other State Government agencies, including; Department of Information, Management and Technology, Housing NSW and the NSW Police Service.
+She was also an archivist at the Noel Butlin Archives Centre at ANU.
 In 2001, Kate conceptualised and designed the first information directory (Green Pages) for NSW.
 In 2009, she developed the first state-level data catalogue (data.nsw), and led a program of citizen / developer events around building apps using NSW Government data, for which she won the Premier’s Public Sector Award for ‘Innovation Through Technology’ in 2011.
+Kate’s Honors dissertation was a study of the Menzies’ Governments attempt to break the Waterside Workers Federation and her PhD analyses the effectiveness of ICT policy implementation on public sector operations.

 Dr Ian Johnson BA Hons (Cambridge) DES (Bordeaux) PhD (ANU)